-Exit provides comprehensive information on methods of rational suicide but for reasons of common sense and the law we provide this in group workshops, in our graphic magazine for members (Exit Newsletter) and in our manual Five Last Acts II; not on a one-to-one personal basis, over the phone, or by email.
+Exit provides comprehensive information on methods of rational suicide but for reasons of common sense and the law we provide this in group workshops, in our graphic magazine for members (Exit Newsletter) and in our published book series, Five Last Acts; not on a one-to-one personal basis, over the phone, or by email.
 This website includes tips and additional information to assist persons with the information, complementing such information with the latest news and updates.
 It is not, however, intended as a complete guide in itself.

-Persons conducting more in-depth research into methodology might be interested in our larger textbook, The Exit Path, which examines different approaches to the use of helium for rational suicide (self-deliverance).
+Persons conducting more in-depth research into the methods might be interested in the larger of our larger textbooks, The Exit Path, which examines different approaches to the use of helium for rational suicide (self-deliverance).

 Thousands of people draw strength just from our publications.
 They say that knowing how to take control gives them courage to face the future with its many unknowns.
 They will probably never have to take matters into their own hands but, as with insurance policies, it’s good to know you have some cover, something to help you make back-up plans, should the worst eventuality ever come to pass.